duncanista/localmart-web/project-report.md

 ---

 ## Rationale
-_Localmart_ is an ally for all those who wish to buy or sell an article or service online, but only within a local community they belong to.
+_LocalMart_ is an ally for all those who wish to buy or sell an article or service online, but only within a local community they belong to.
 It could be a university campus, a residential zone or complex.
 Users who want to sell something just have to post the article, add its name, description, and image.
 A company or brand also has to be added with the listing, which can be selected if already stored in the application’s database, thus, preventing users from typing the brand name differently, which could result in some products not showing up if a search is made by the company.

 We decided to use the React library because we find an excellent ally to make all kinds of web or mobile applications.
 Basically it is about rendering HTML on the server and on the client, reducing the workload to make a friendly search engine.
 By having the views associated with the data, we don't need to write code to manipulate the page every time the data changes.
 Also, each component contains the logic and the visual part, so it is easier to reuse them within other components, and even on further projects.